ninadmehta95/Statistical-Graphical-Analysis-of-Economic-Data/README.md

-# Statistical Analysis of Economic Data
+# Statistical-Graphical Analysis of Economic Data
 ## Overview:
 Collected dataset from United States government census official website (https://www.census.gov/).
 It has economic charateristics like Employement status, Occupation of people, way of commuting, income range of people, information about the industries, etc. The data is from 2010 and 2018.